bravojuandb/bravojuandb/README.md

 Before this, I spent nine years in a monastery, where I studied Philosophy, Theology, Latin, and Greek.
 That background taught me discipline, deep focus, and the value of order — traits I now bring into the world of data.
 You may find scattered traces of that journey across my work.

-This quote illustrates my path:
+The following quote illustrates my path:

 > **"Omnia disce, videbis postea nihil esse superfluum."**
 > *"Learn everything; you will see later that nothing is superfluous."*